numantelli/queries_for_a-_company/README.md

 # Queries For A Company
 This is my first project which based on a company data.

-Here is company data which is including below tables;
+Here is company data which is including below tables:
 Employees
 Departments
 Jobs